-If a student has goals of pursuing a career as a teacher, they may find that the Teacher Education Assistance for College and Higher Education (TEACH) Grant can help them meet their goals and reduce their educational expenses.
+If a student has the goal of pursuing a career as a teacher, they may find that the Teacher Education Assistance for College and Higher Education (TEACH) Grant can help them meet their goals and reduce their educational expenses.
 The TEACH Grant is a form of federal financial aid that is focused on helping those pursuing a career in teaching pay for their college expenses.

 As part of the TEACH Grant, recipients are required to complete a teaching service obligation in order to get the grant.
 If this obligation isn’t completed, the grant will be transitioned into a loan that will need to be repaid with interest.